What are the benefits of a quality management system?

 6. A quality management system helps you understand why things aren't going well

-If your business experiences symptoms of decline, such as falling profitability, eroding market share and deteriorating liquidity, the quality management system can help treat the cause.
+If your business experiences symptoms of decline, such as falling profitability, eroding market share and deteriorating liquidity, a quality management system can help treat the cause.

 Many businesses jump to conclusions before they understand the real root cause.
-This leads to changes being made without full understanding of the consequences.
-A quality management system and quality-approach helps you to connect the dots.
+This leads to changes being made without a full understanding of the consequences.
+A quality management system helps you to connect the dots.